React SVG Bubble Slider

 I toyed around with the heart and thumbs up / thumbs down idea for a while until i stumbled upon this tweet from Chris Gannon

 Today's interactive animation from 2016 is Emoji Bubble Slider.
 It's dynamically built and the emojis are 'glued' together using the goo filter effect.
 I have licensed this a surprising number of times! #animationAtHome pic.twitter.com/vW9OlLkYWw— Chris Gannon (@ChrisGannon) May 15, 2020

 As soon as i saw this i thought this would be the perfect way to allow users to leave reactions on blog posts.

 I contacted Chris and explained the idea and he was up for open-sourcing it.
 He has specified that so long as it’s not used for commercial gain users are free to use this in their blogs.

-Here you can find the full demo and here's the result 👇
+Here you can find the full demo.

-The original Svg Bubble Slider isn't built in React and also uses GSAP v2 so i had quite a bit of work to do to make this work in React and using GSAP v3 but the biggest hurdle was how to work round the GreenSock members only plugin issue.
+The original SVG Bubble Slider isn’t built in React and also uses GSAP v2 so i had quite a bit of work to do to make this work in React and using GSAP v3 but the biggest hurdle was how to work round the GreenSock members only plugin issue.

 GreenSock is for the most part open-source but they do offer extended licencees for members only plugins if you sign up to Club GreenSock